 - Take about 3.25 kg of this material.

 - Aggregates should be poured to fill about just more than 1/3 rd depth of the measuring cylinder.

-- Two more layers is added in similar manner, such that the cylinder is full.
+- Two more layers are added in a similar manner, such that the cylinder is full.

 - Remove the excess material with a straight edge.
-Now this amount of quantity contained in the measuring cylinder is that amount of aggregates which will be used to prepare the test specimen.
+Now, this amount of quantity contained in the measuring cylinder is the amount of aggregates that will be used to prepare the test specimen.

 - Transfer the whole of this weighted quantity to the test mould by filling it in three layers in the same manner as for cylindrical measure.
 The total depth of the sample is then about 10 cms and the surface a little below the top of mould.

 - The surface is leveled and place the plunger over it so that it rests horizontally on the surface of the aggregates.

 - Then place this assembly on the pedestal of the compression testing machine.

 - The load is applied at a uniform rate of 4 tonnes.

 - Take the aggregate out of the cylinder and sieve them through a 2.36 mm IS sieve.
 Weight this fraction passing through it to an accuracy of 0.1 gm.
 This fraction is a quantity of the loss of material due to crushing.